fictionco/fiction/@apps/factor-site/docs/content/coreConcepts/index.md

 ## Avoid Proprietary APIs and Services

 **Problem**
-With JAMStack apps, it's become to easy to delegate critical functionality to services run by third-parties.
+With JamStack apps, it's become to easy to delegate critical functionality to services run by third-parties.

 APIs can be problematic.
 It is hard to work across many APIs.
 Things can quickly become a web of requests and integrations that are nearly impossible to work with effectively.